-When referred a student 'at-risk' a member of the leadership team responsible for attendance will make contact with the family by phone call, then letters 1, 2 and 3 (see appendix) then home-visit if no contact is able to be made.
+When referred a student 'at-risk' a member of the leadership team responsible for attendance (Wellbeing Leader) will make contact with the family by phone call, then letters 1, 2 and 3 (see appendix) then homevisit if no contact is able to be made.
 They will document interventions, strategies, and contact made and include these in the student's file via Attendance Record Sheet (see appendix).

 A letter will be sent home after 10 days accumulated absence in a term.
 If attendance does not improve then an Attendance Plan will be written up with families.
-If no further improvement then referral/RAS (Request for Additional Support) will be made.
+If no further improvement then referral/RAS (Request for Additional Support) will be made to Truancy Social Worker.

-The leadership team will refer families to the DECD Social Worker for Attendance and Engagement if attendance issues are not resolved at the school level.
+The leadership team will refer families to the DfE Truancy officer if attendance issues are not resolved at the school level